• Skip to primary navigation

 Instructions

-• Marinate the salmon fillets with ½ teaspoon salt and ½ teaspoon turmeric.
+• Marinate the fish fillets with ½ teaspoon salt and ½ teaspoon turmeric.
 Leave it aside for 15 minutes.

-• Place a skillet at medium heat and pour the oil.
+• Place a wok or heavy bottom pan at medium heat and pour the oil.
 Once the oil heats up, layer the fillets and fry for 1 minute on each side.
 Then, take it off the pan and keep it aside to be used later.

-• In the same pan, sprinkle the nigella seeds and give it a few seconds to sizzle.
+• Take a separate big pan that can hold all the fish fillets.
+Pour 2 tablespoon of the oil you used frying the fish.
+Sprinkle the nigella seeds and give it a few seconds to sizzle.
 Then, scatter the onion along with the salt, rest of the turmeric and sugar.
-Stir around and cook for 3 minutes.
+Stir around and cook for 2 minutes, or until the onion has softened a little.

-• Add the tomatoes and stir around.
-Cook for 1 minute.
-Then, pour 1 and ½ cup of water.
-Bring it to a boil, cover and let it simmer for 7 minutes.
+• Add the sliced tomatoes along with the cumin powder and stir around.
+Cook for 3 minute, or until it's softened.
+Then, pour 1 cup of hot water.
+Bring it to a boil, and then layer the fried fish fillets along with chopped cilantro leaves and slit/ whole green chili.
+Let it simmer for 5 minutes flipping the fish fillet once in between.

 Nutrition

-Keyword 15 minutes meal, bengali fish curry, macher jhol, salmon curry
+Keyword 15 minutes meal, bengali fish curry, bengali recipe, macher jhol, rui macher jhol

 Reader Interactions